AhmedAbdelhamid19/Bless-Payments-Backend-Developer-code-challenge/SOLUTION.md

 ## 1- Runtime error if user press enter (null reference exception)
-    handled by making constructor that intilize the the field of the Sale class.
+    handled by making constructor that intilize the the fields of the Sale class.
 ## 2- Runtime error (out of range exception)
     solving out of range exception in class InputParse in Join function, by replace the fourth parameter (wordCount) with (wordCount - 3) so we only take the product name